tgirke/tgirke.github.io/positions.md

 ### Graduate student positions - [ filled ]

-New graduate student positions may become available depending on funding.
+New graduate student positions may become available depending on funding throughout the year.
 Interested students want to inquire by email about potential openings and rotation projects.

 ### Undergraduate research positions - [ filled ]